telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 ---
-title: Localhost Traffic Capturing
+title: Capturing Localhost Traffic
-description: An article on how to capture and inspect localhost traffic using Fiddler Everywhere
+description: "Learn how to capture and inspect localhost traffic by using the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: how-to-capture-localhost-traffic
 publish: true